Cinnabon Cinnamon Rolls Copycat Recipe + Video

 • Active Dry Yeast – You’ll need the regular packets, not the instant kind, for homemade Cinnabon cinnamon rolls.

-If it doesn’t get nice and foamy when mixed with the water and sugar, it has died and you’ll need to start over with a fresh packet.
+If it doesn’t get nice and foamy when mixed with the water and sugar, the yeast mixture has died, and you’ll need to start over with a fresh packet.

 If it’s too cold, the yeast won’t bloom.
 Too hot, and you’ll kill it.